Comparing Late Talkers Vs Autism

 - Imitate your kid as they babble or make sounds

 What causes a child to have a speech delay?

 Speech delay can be caused by many reasons such as:

 - It could also be caused by introduction of screen time at a tender age.

 Can a child have speech delay and not be autistic?

 Yes a kid can have speech delay and not be autistic.
-The only thing affecting late talkers is language impairment or simple delay.
+The only thing affecting late talkers is language impairment, hearing difficulty or simple delay.
 Autistic kids will have speech delay, doing things repetitively as well as poor social interaction.
 All autistic kids have late talking but late talkers do not have autism.

 How many words should a 2.5 year old say?

 A 2.5 year old should be able to say at least 200 words and at most 1000 words.
 They should say a phrase of two words for example “More milk”, “My mommy”, “My papa”.
 Family members and caregivers should be able to understand their words.

 Late talking is observed early when a child does not make language milestones at the expected times.
 Normally a kid is supposed to start babbling at the age of six months.